vuxcode/pr1-project-pokeballstore/bug-list.md

 I made and array and displayed it with an prompt and now it is working!

 2. I added a fourth option to the menu (local storage).
 When I refresh the page, it is not there..
+ GitHub page was just slow at updating

+3. In my new submenu, I was supposed to go back to the main menu, but I accidentally set the boolean to exit the program instead.
+ "Removed the boolean and added return;."